apache/mesos/docs/isolators/namespaces-ipc.md

 of the agent host RAM which is the default behavior of Linux.
 The `ContainerInfo.linux_info.shm_size` field will be ignored for the container which shares its parent's /dev/shm.

+Please note that we only support setting the `ContainerInfo.linux_info.shm_size` field when the `ContainerInfo.linux_info.ipc_mode` field is set to `PRIVATE`, otherwise the container launch will be rejected.